Learning about ketones

 Call if you are sick and:

-- you have a fever of 101.5 Fahrenheit or greater.
+- you have a fever of 101.5 Fahrenheit or higher

-Remember that ketones are a signal that you need to eat more calories and protein.
-To keep your ketones at a healthy level for you and your baby:
+Remember that ketones may be a signal that you need to eat more.
+The following will help to keep your ketones at a healthy level for you and your baby:

 - Don't skip meals or snacks.

 - Eat three meals and three snacks every day.